codewithkyle/twist/README.md

 ### How to avoid breaking changes?

 **Option 1:** install [Babel](https://babeljs.io/), [TypeScript](https://www.typescriptlang.org/), or [esbuild](https://esbuild.github.io/) yourself and use the `--skip-build` flag.
-Then all you need to do is make sure the compiler you've selected runs first, then point the `--src` path to the compiler's JavaScript output directory.
+Then all you need to do is make sure the compiler you've selected runs first and point the Twist `--src` path to your compiler's JavaScript output directory.

 **Option 2:** Accept that esbuild is under development and try to limit your use of their experimental build tools or API features.
 Also, thoroughly test everything whenever you update your NPM packages.